r1chardj0n3s/parse/README.rst

 Note: attempting to match too many datetime fields in a single parse() will currently result in a resource allocation issue.
 A TooManyFields exception will be raised in this instance.
 The current limit is about 15.
+It is hoped that this limit will be removed one day.

 See also the unit tests at the end of the module for some more examples.
 Run the tests with "python -m parse".